Top 45+ QuickBooks Interview Questions and Answers | Updated 2025

 The Class Tracking feature in QuickBooks allows businesses to categorize transactions by department, location, or project.
 It helps analyze financial performance and allocate expenses across different segments of the business.
 Users can set up classes to track income, expenses, and balances separately for each segment.
 They can also generate customized reports to compare performance between classes.

-89. How do you handle credit card chargebacks in QuickBooks?
+89. How is the management of credit card chargebacks handled in QuickBooks?

 Ans: